eseidel/space_traders/README.md

   When execution hits an error, just throw it back to the generator thread.
   Run each of the ships as separate "programs".
   Unclear if multi-threaded will work OK with json files.
+* Make Survey selection find a value point and then look back further than the last 100 surveys for surveys above that value.

 Exploring:
 * Explorers should explore an entire system and then go to the jump gate